JacobBergfalk/SQLtoER-diagram/README.md

 # SQLtoER-diagram

-Project to improve my knowledge in ER Diagrams.
+Project to improve my knowledge in ER Diagrams and getting to know Javascript in on a larger scale.

 This project is a work in progress.